surilindur/comunica-experiments/README.md

 ## License

-The experiments here are copyrighted by [Ghent University – imec](http://idlab.ugent.be/) and released under the [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/).
+The experiments here are copyrighted and released under the [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/).